iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 >
 > * Can you identify the gene boundary from the viewer?
 Does it roughly match the partition file?
 >
 > * Is there missing data?
-Which taxa seem to have most missing data?
->
-> * Do you think if missing data can be problematic?
+Do you think if missing data can be problematic?
 {: .tip}